davidbeard741/OpenUSD/README.md

+# OpenUSD Development Certification Overview

 OpenUSD is Pixar’s open-source Universal Scene Description framework for collaborative, scalable 3D scene description and interchange.
 It composes data from layers at read time without duplication.

 ### Module 1: Setting the Stage
 A UsdStage is the entry point.
 It represents your fully composed scene.
-Create or open one with Usd.Stage.CreateNew or Usd.Stage.Open.
+Create or open one with `Usd.Stage.CreateNew` or `Usd.Stage.Open`.
 The stage manages the scenegraph.

 The scenegraph is a hierarchical tree of prims.
 A prim (UsdPrim) is the core container.
-It lives at a path such as /World/Asset/Geom/Mesh.
+It lives at a path such as `/World/Asset/Geom/Mesh`.
 Prims contain other prims and properties.
-Traverse with GetChildren or GetAllDescendants.
+Traverse with `GetChildren` or `GetAllDescendants`.

 Attributes are named, strongly typed properties on prims.
 Examples include radius (float) on a sphere or points (VtArrayVec3f) on a mesh.
-They support timeSamples for animation.
-Set values with Set or SetTimeSample.
+They support `timeSamples` for animation.
+Set values with `Set` or `SetTimeSample`.
 Relationships point to other prims or properties, such as material bindings.

 Core principle: USD describes data only.
 No runtime execution.
 Composition assembles the final view.
 Metadata lives on prims, layers, and stages for extra info like documentation or asset identifiers.